Chapter 7: Study Guide

 - Find the number of ways a specific set of officers can be elected.

-- Find the total frequency given the probability and observed frequency.
+- Find the total frequency given the empirical probability and observed frequency.

-- Find the probabilities of six poker hands.
+- Find the probabilities of five poker hands.

-sample space.
+space.
 Find the expected value.
 Identify the game as fair or not.
-Decide whether
+Decide whether the person

 - Work a decision theory problem.
 Complete the payoff table.
 Find the opportunistic loss